m-nez/Blender_split_UV_seams/README.md

 # Split_seams
-Simple script for splitting a mesh at UV seams
+A simple script for splitting a mesh along the UV seams

+#Instalation
+1. Download the split_seams.py file
+2. Open Blender
+3. Go to File->User Preferences->Add-ons->Install from File

 #Usage
 -Select a mesh
--Run split_seams.py
+-Split UV Seams (by typing that command in the Space menu)